7 Signs of a Good Babysitter

 SheKnows

 Having a babysitter may become your magic wand at some point.
 If you have a reliable person to take care of your kid, it means that you can have a few hours just for yourself from time to time.
 The first thing you are likely to do is ask around about babysitters your friends have to secure your choice with the experience of others.
 Yet recommendations cannot draw the full picture of a sitter’s behavior.
-You can expect to learn what your childcare worker will do, but there is very little chance that you can evaluate professionalism of the person you are hiring.
-For this reason below you can find seven signs of a professional babysitter that can be spot right at your first meeting.
+You can expect to learn what your childcare worker will do, but there is very little chance that you can evaluate the professionalism of the person you are hiring.
+For this reason, below you can find seven signs of a professional babysitter that can be identified during your first meeting.

 Your child warms up to the person.
 It is usually takes a long time for a babysitter to gain trust of a child.
 Furthermore, the kid will always compare your new caregiver with you and your spouse.
 Yet professionals know some psychological tricks that allow them to get closer to a kid and to truly connect with a child.
 If you don’t see that connection in a month, it’s probably better to look for a new sitter to ensure that your child receiver proper care and feels comfortable.